Securities & FINRA14 min read

 • Your role is transaction-focused — executing trades, processing orders, selling products

-• You want the easiest state-level exam — the Series 63 has the highest pass rate (~82%) and shortest study time
+• You want the narrower state-law exam — the Series 63 has fewer questions and does not include the Series 66 advisory domains

 • Your firm does not have an RIA or advisory division — you don't need advisory qualifications